ellysh/video-game-bots/GLOSSARY.md

 **In-game Bot**

 [**Interrupt**](https://en.wikipedia.org/wiki/Interrupt) is a signal to the processor emitted by hardware or software indicating an event that needs immediate attention.

+[**Kernel**](https://en.wikipedia.org/wiki/Kernel_%28operating_system%29) is a computer program that manages I/O (input/output) requests from software, and translates them into data processing instructions for the CPU and other electronic components of a computer.

 **MMORPG**